* Update: Zack is currently living in Arizona and interning at a law firm as he prepares for law school.

-The only CSU Hillel leadership team member who isn’t an undergraduate is recent alumni and former Hillel President, Zack Josephs.
+One recent CSU graduate is recent alumni and former Hillel President, Zack Josephs.

-During his sophomore year is when Zack decided to come to the Hillel house.
+During his sophomore year is when Zack decided to come join Hillel.

 “Freshman year I didn’t really come often, but AEPi (the Jewish fraternity) did some events at Hillel then, but not until the welcome back BBQ my sophomore year did I join.
 The people around Hillel at the time were one of the main draws for me to join, as well I enjoyed it because I thought it was nice to be more involved in Jewish social and religious initiatives,” Zack said.

-Once he became involved with Hillel Zack took the opportunity and become involved in all aspects of the organization.
+Once he became involved with Hillel Zack took the opportunity and became involved in all aspects of the organization.

 “I’ve done Shabbat dinners, philanthropy events, cooking and more.
 This year my main focus has been my internship as Kosher coordinator.
 In past years being on the leadership team I primarily focused on senior events, such as bowling and brewery tours and other social events for seniors and young professionals,” he added.